 From launch in 2012 until late 2016, all Transit Custom were powered by a 2.2-litre TDCi turbodiesel engine, available in three power outputs: 100hp / 310Nm, 125hp / 350Nm and 155hp / 385Nm.

 This Euro 5 engine was officially replaced when the Euro 6 emissions regulations were introduced in September 2016 – though you will likely find Euro 5 registrations continued well into 2017 as dealerships worked through their stock.

 Newer Euro 6 Transit Customs are powered by a brand-spanking 2.0-litre TDCi EcoBlue turbodiesel, known internally as the Panther engine.

 Despite its smaller size, this new motor offers more power with less noise.
-It too comes in three versions – 105hp/360Nm, 130hp/385Nm and 170hp/405Nm – but what’s particularly impressive is the 20% increase in torque (pulling power) at lower revs, making it easier to get heavy loads moving.
+It too came in three versions initially – 105hp / 360Nm, 130hp / 385Nm and 170hp / 405Nm – but what’s particularly impressive is the 20% increase in torque (pulling power) at lower revs, making it easier to get heavy loads moving.
 In late 2019 these engines were overhauled for further improvements to efficiency, and a 185hp / 415Nm version added at the top of the range.

 A six-speed automatic gearbox was also introduced for the first time alongside the 2.0-litre EcoBlue engine.

 From the way it drives to the amount it carries via its outstanding appearance, the Ford Transit Custom works hard for the success it's achieved in the showroom, and has established a loyal following among working operators and lifestyle buyers alike.

 We see it as the place to start if you’re in the market for a medium-sized van – every rival should be compared with this when considering which best-suits your business needs.

 Watch our video review of the Ford Transit Custom below, or keep reading for the full details about the Ford Transit Custom medium van on Parkers